akielaries/openGPMP/README.md

 Essential, use some part(s) of the data set for training, other part(s) for testing.

 #### K-Fold Cross Validation
-Split our data into a `k` number of subsets also referenced to as folds, and perform training/learning on the subsets leaving one `(k - 1)` for the final evaluation of the trained model.
+Split our data into a `k` number of subsets also called folds, and perform training/learning on the subsets leaving one `(k - 1)` for the final evaluation of the trained model.
 The method involves iterating `k`